 In an effort to provide the players with the best possible puck each and every shift, the following procedure to ensure that a frozen puck is in play at all times.
-The 'Frozen Puck Procedure' is designed and use for application for all top category Championships (WM, WW, W20, W18 WW18) plus both the men's and the women's tournaments at the Olympic Winter Games.
+The 'Frozen Puck Procedure' is designed and use for application for all top category Championships (WM, WW, W20, W18 WW18) plus both the men's and the women's tournaments at the Olympic Winter Games (incl.
+Olympic Qualification Tournaments).

-he procedure will be as follows:
+The procedure will be as follows:

-1. The penalty box attendant is to open the penalty box door at a whistle when the puck has been in use for more than 2 minutes of actual playing time.
+1. The Penalty Box Attendant is to open the penalty box door at a whistle when the puck has been in use for more than 2 minutes of actual playing time.